mdp-toolkit/mdp-docs/tutorial_src/tutorial.rst

     >>> scheduler = parallel.ProcessScheduler(n_processes=2)
     >>> parallel_flow.train(data_iterable, scheduler=scheduler)

-This gives you more control over which parallel node classes are used.
-In the following sections we will go into more details.
-As long as you only want to use the already existing classes for parallelization you can actually skip large parts of the follwing sections.
+This approach gives more control over the used classes and is in general more robust.
+The following sections contain more details about the working of this package.
+But as long as you only want to use the already existing classes for parallelization you can actually skip large parts of that.

 Scheduler
 ~~~~~~~~~
 A scheduler is an instance of one of the scheduler classes we
 provide.
-They are all derived from the ``Scheduler`` base
+They are all derived from the ``Scheduler`` base class.
+Apart
-class.
-Currently we provide the ``Scheduler`` base class (which does
+from the base class we currently only provide  the ``ProcessScheduler``
-not do any real parallelization) and the ``ProcessScheduler`` class
-which can distributes the incoming tasks over mutltiple python
+which distributes the incoming tasks over multiple Python
 processes (circumventing the global interpreter lock).
 There is also
 experimental support for the
 `Parallel Python library <http://www.parallelpython.com>`_